-As a general rule, the pressure in your boiler should hover between 1 and 1.5-bar, particularly when the heating system is cool.
+As a general rule, the pressure in your boiler should hover between 1 and 1.5 bar, particularly when the heating system is cool.
 If it exceeds the upper end of this range, the system is likely to be over-pressurised and this can have a detrimental impact on the performance of your boiler.

 This also means that water is being lost from the system, and this may be indicative of additional faults that require urgent attention.

 Check Your Radiators

 If water is being lost within your heating system, this could be caused in part by pockets of trapped air in individual radiators.
 This is a common problem and one that’s easy to resolve, as you can effectively bleed your radiators by turning the pressure valves and releasing any air trapped in the system.
 In addition to reviewing the boiler’s pressure, you can also identify this issue by checking your radiators for cold spots on a regular basis.

 Keep the Heat Flowing with Pipe Lagging

 During the colder months, a significant drop in temperature can cause the pipes in your heating system to freeze.
 This can have a detrimental impact on the performance of your heating system, but one way to resolve this issue is by having pipe lagging installed.

 This affords your pipework potentially years of protection, by proactively minimising the risk of individual pipes freezing and bursting during the cold, harsh winter months.